Arziv

 Social Networks

-Here is a small selection of groups dedicated to Arziv present on social networks
+Here is a small selection of groups dedicated to Arziv that are present on social media

 Arziv Club Med

-Hello, this village brings back memories in 1995, I was GO archery and I always have a moving thought for David who was killed by a rocket.
+Hello, this village brings back memories of 1995.
+I was an archery instructor, and I still have a poignant thought for David, who was killed by a rocket.

-Arziv, a place of joys and tears for me, a crucial and determining step in my life, arziv forever in my heart.
+Arziv, a place of joy and tears for me, a crucial and defining moment in my life, Arziv will forever be in my heart.

-I kiss everyone who was there with me that day.
+I send my love to everyone who was with me that day.

 Chris.

 I was there too.
-I was a hostess... and it seems like yesterday, 28 years later!
+I was a hostess… and it feels like it was yesterday, 28 years later!

-I was there too...
-Emmanuelle Go, secretary.
-Horrible memories...
-But also good ones...
+I was there too… Emmanuelle Go, secretary.
+Horrible memory… But also some good ones…

 I spent 15 days there as a GM in 1982.
-I was young and it was heaven.
-So many great memories!
+I was young and it was paradise.
+So many good memories!